JonasKlamroth/QIn/ReadMe.md

 - You can also translate .qasm files (OPENQASM 2.0, experimental support only)

 ## Running tools on translations
-- To run [JJBMC](https://github.com/jonasklamroth/JJBMC) on one of the examples you can either go to the JJBMC-Website or use the precompiled version in the tools folder.
+- To run [JJBMC](https://github.com/jonasklamroth/JJBMC) on one of the examples you can either go to the JJBMC-Website or download JJBMC using the gradle task "downloadJJBMC" ("./gradlew downloadJJBMC").
 To run JJBMC on the grover case study use the following command (make sure everything is installed as necessary in the readme of JJBMC):
 ```
 java -jar ./tools/JJBMC.jar Grover.java grover2
 ```

 - To run the tests for the translations of the case studies run:
 ```
-gradle testCaseStudies
+./gradlew testCaseStudies
 ```

 ## Running Benchmark for qubits and gates